CELANESE CORP. (SHELBY FIBER OPERATIONS)

 What Is the Current Site Status?

 The most recent Five Year Review was published by EPA HQs in 2016.
-The Protectiveness Status is – Short Term Protective.
+Because the remedies for 0U1 and 0U2 are protective in the short term, the sitewide remedy is currently protective

 - Site investigations and cleanup activities at the Site were split into two operable units (OUs).
 Operable Unit One (OU-1) addresses groundwater contamination, while Operable Unit Two (OU-2) addressed the source waste and sediment contamination.